adadgio/neo4j-js-ng2/README.md

 **New features**

-- Links details are no editable.
+- Editable relationships types and properties.
-- Links can be created in the create mode.
+- Links/relationships can be created in the create mode.
-- Added a plain *cypher query* mode in the main search bar.
+- Added a plain *cypher query* mode in the main search bar (*@todo will be deprecated*)
-- Settings are served from a `settings.json` file but are then loaded/edited from local storage.
+- Settings are served from `neo4j.settings.json` and can be changed on the fly (stored in local storage).

 ![Demo gif 01](https://github.com/adadgio/neo4j-js-ng2/blob/develop/src/assets/tutos/neo4j-js-tuto-01-low.gif)